-We have previously reported that LPA is present in increased concentrations in BAL recovered from mice at later time points post-bleomycin challenge, from day 5 to day 14, indicating that it accumulates in the airspaces at these times (2).
-The dependence of bronchial and alveolar epithelial apoptosis on LPA1 expression earlier after bleomycin suggests that increased amounts of LPA are also present in the lungs prior to these time points.
-To confirm this, we measured the concentrations of six major LPA species (16:0, 18:0, 18:1, 18:2, 20:4 and 22:6 LPA) in BAL recovered from unchallenged mice (day 0) and mice 1 and 3 days post-bleomycin challenge by electrospray ionization mass spectrometry (ESI-MS).
+LPA Accumulates in the Airspaces Early after Bleomycin Lung Injury expression earlier after bleomycin suggests that increased amounts of LPA are also present in the lungs before these time points.
+To confirm this, we measured the concentrations of six major LPA species (16:0, 18:0, 18:1, 18:2, 20:4, and 22:6 LPA) in BAL recovered from unchallenged mice (Day 0) and mice 1 and 3 days after bleomycin challenge by electrospray ionization mass spectrometry.
 Of these six LPA species, 16:0 and 22:6 are the most abundant in the plasma of unchallenged mice (23).
 The BAL concentrations of each of these species except 22:6 LPA increased at these early time points (Figure 3A).
-18:0 LPA demonstrated the greatest increase, rising 3.5-fold between days 0 and 1, and then returning to its baseline level at day 3.
-Total BAL LPA concentrations, determined as the sum of the six major species of LPA measured, were elevated at both 1 and 3 days post-bleomycin challenge (Figure 3B).
+18:0 LPA demonstrated the greatest increase, rising 3.5-fold between Days 0 and 1, and then returning to its baseline level at Day 3.
+Total BAL LPA concentrations, determined as the sum of the six major species of LPA measured, were elevated at 1 and 3 days after bleomycin challenge (Figure 3B).
 Increased levels of LPA were therefore present in the airspaces early post-bleomycin challenge, when bronchial and alveolar epithelial apoptosis was found to depend on LPA1 expression.
 Although we have not formally evaluated BAL levels of LPA in bleomycin-challenged LPA1 KO mice, we have previously found evidence to suggest that the generation of LPA is preserved in these mice deficient for one of LPA's receptors (2).